Susan La Flesche Picotte: Early life

-As a child, La Flesche witnessed a sick Indian woman die after a white doctor refused to treat her.
-She later credited this tragedy as her inspiration to train as a physician, so she could provide care for the people with whom she lived on the Omaha Reservation.
+As a child, La Flesche witnessed a Native American woman die after a white physician failed to treat her, despite repeated promises to come.
+Picotte later described that the doctor considered the case an unimportant matter because the patient was Native and chose to go hunting prairie chickens instead of providing care.
+This distinct incident, along with the death of her brother Francis as an infant, influenced her decision to pursue medicine.
+She later cited these experiences as motivation to become a physician so she could provide care to the people on the Omaha Reservation.

 Education

 Early education

 As a child, La Flesche was educated at the mission school on the Omaha reservation.
 It was run first by Presbyterians and then by Quakers, after the enactment of President Ulysses S. Grant's Peace Policy in 1869.
 The reservation school was a boarding school where Native children were taught the practices of European Americans to assimilate them into white society.

 After several years at the mission school, La Flesche left the reservation for Elizabeth, New Jersey, where she studied at the Elizabeth Institute for two and a half years.
 She returned to the reservation in 1882 and taught at the agency school.
 She left again to study at the Hampton Institute in Hampton, Virginia, from 1884 to 1886.
 It had been established as an historically black college after the American Civil War, but also educated Native American students.

-La Flesche attended Hampton with her sister Marguerite, her stepbrother Cary, and ten other Omaha children.
+La Flesche attended Hampton with her sister Marguerite, her half-brother Cary, and ten other Omaha children.
 The girls learned housewifery skills and the boys learned vocational skills as part of the practical skills promoted at the school.
 While La Flesche was a student at the Hampton Institute, she became romantically involved with a young Sioux man named Thomas Ikinicapi.
 She referred to him affectionately as "T.I.", but broke off her relationship with him before graduating from Hampton.
 La Flesche graduated from Hampton on May 20, 1886, as the salutatorian of her class.
 She was also awarded the Demorest prize, which is given to the graduating senior who receives the highest examination scores during the junior year.

 La Flesche decided in 1886 to apply to medical school.